microchip-pic-avr-examples/pic18f47q84-curiosity-hpc-demo-code/README.md

   LEDs D2, D3, D4 and D5 light up in turn every 500 ms. Once D5 is lit, D2 lights up and the pattern repeats.

   #### Summary
   In C, we use Binary Left Shift and Right Shift Operators (<< and >>, respectively) to move bits around in the registers.
 The shift operations are 9-bit operations involving the 8-bit register being manipulated and the Carry bit in the STATUS register as the ninth bit.
-With the rotate instructions, the register contents are rotated through the Carry bit by means of the rotate instructions. <br />
+With the rotate instruction, the register contents are rotated through the Carry bit by means of the rotate instructions. <br />

-  For example, for a certain register rotateReg, use the Binary Left Shift Operator (<<) to push a `1` into the Least Significant Bit (LSB) of the register and have the rest of the bits shift to the left.
+  For example, for a certain register rotateReg, use the Binary Left Shift Operator (<<) to push a '`1`' into the Least Significant Bit (LSb) of the register and have the rest of the bits shift to the left.
 First set up the Carry bit with the value to be pushed into the register before executing the shift, as seen in the figure below.

   ###### Left Shift Binary Operation
   ![Lab3-left-shift-binary-operation](images/Lab3-left-shift-binary-operation.PNG)

-  Similarly, use the Binary Right Shift Operator (>>) to push a `1` into the Most Significatn Bit (MSB) of the register and have the rest of the bits shift to the right.
+  Similarly, use the Binary Right Shift Operator (>>) to push a '`1`' into the Most Significatn Bit (MSb) of the register and have the rest of the bits shift to the right.
 First set up the Carry bit with the value to be pushed into the register before executing the shift, as seen in the figure below.

   ###### Right Shift Binary Operation
   ![Lab3-right-shift-binary-operation](images/Lab3-right-shift-binary-operation.PNG)